The STALAG XVII B prisoner-of-war camp in Gneixendorf

 Description

-Austria’s largest prisoner-of-war camp
+Austria's largest prisoner of war camp

-STALAG XVII B Gneixendorf was set up in September 1939 and became the largest prisoner-of-war camp in the ‘Ostmark’ (Eastern March), the name given to Austria after its annexation by Nazi Germany.
-A total of 64,000 prisoners were living here in autumn 1941, with a further 60,000 deployed outside the camp in work details (Arbeitskommandos).
-The largest contingents were Belgians and French, along with soldiers from Serbia, Italy, the Soviet Union and the USA.
-The Americans, who were housed in a separate area of the camp, were flight crews who had been shot down.
-Billy Wilder’s film Stalag 17, to which Gneixendorf owes its international fame, is based on their accounts.
-Living conditions in the camp varied considerably.
-While it was mostly bearable for the ‘western’ prisoners despite harassment, the Soviet prisoners of war suffered greatly from malnutrition and disease.
-Over 2,000 prisoners died here and were buried in mass graves in the camp cemetery.
+STALAG XVII B Gneixendorf was established in September 1939 and developed into the largest prisoner of war camp in the "Ostmark".
+In the autumn of 1941, 64,000 prisoners lived here, joined by a further 60,000 in outsourced labor detachments.
+The largest contingents were Belgians and French as well as soldiers from Serbia, Italy, the Soviet Union and the USA.
+The Americans were aircrew who had been shot down and were housed in a separate camp area.
+The film "Stalag 17" by Billy Wilder, to which Gneixendorf owes its international fame, is based on their stories.
+The living conditions in the camp were very different.
+While it was mostly bearable for the "Western" prisoners despite the harassment, the Soviet prisoners of war suffered greatly due to malnutrition and illness.
+Over 2000 prisoners died here and were buried in mass graves in the camp cemetery.

 Layout of the camp